Originally written in December of 2013 [updated November of 2021]…

 - Transport packaging (industry reusable, labeled canvas bags, cartons and crates) may be painted or treated with Lead- and Cadmium-containing coatings (there is nothing regulating that).

-- Shipping containers (the ones the size of train cars) and container-ships used for international transport may be legally painted with Lead-based paint, often with red Cadmium-based pigments (even in the U.S., what is historically known as “Lead paint”, from a regulatory standpoint, has only been fully outlawed for “residential use“.
-[I actually – recently (in 2019) – tested a fairly-new shipping container and the paint was positive for Lead in the 7,000 to 10,000 ppm range.]
+- Shipping containers (the ones the size of train cars) and container-ships used for international transport may be legally painted with Lead-based paint, and also often with red or orange Cadmium-based pigments.
+Even in the U.S., what is historically known as “Lead paint”, from a regulatory standpoint, has only been fully outlawed for “residential use” and is 100% legal for industrial uses.
+[I actually – recently (in California in 2019) – tested a fairly-new shipping container that was being used for storage in the driveway of the home of a Lead-poisoned child, and the paint was positive for Lead with readings in the 7,000 to 10,000 ppm range.]

-- Equipment & machines for grinding and processing food (at every step of the process) may have leaded components that, as they wear, cause traces of Lead to be mixed into the food product that they are processing
+- Equipment & machines for grinding and processing food (at every step of the process) may have both Leaded components that, as they wear, cause traces of Lead to be mixed into the food product that they are processing AND Cadmium-plated components (with the Cadmium-plating used on metal machine components to help prevent corrosion from moisture.)

 - Not every batch of imported food ingredient (cocoa beans, sugar, cocoa butter, etc.) is tested for toxicants (only random, spot testing is done by manufactures who voluntarily opt to watch for this sort of thing.)

-Simply put, as a general rule, the more processed a chocolate item is, the more Lead it has in it.
+Simply put, as a general rule, the more processed a chocolate item is, the more Lead (& Cadmium) it has in it.

 So, Tamara – what do you do?
 Do you eat chocolate?